 Preston is hoping that readers will send in their anagram guesses to her via her website, where she also plans to add background information about her characters.

 “I just want them (readers) to have fun,” said Preston in describing her hopes for her book.
 “It’s light reading… but they’ll learn something, too.”

-Currently, Preston’s book is available for order through her website, sydneypreston.com.
+Currently, Preston’s book is available on Amazon in both trade paperback and e-book formats and through her website, sydneypreston.com.